panta82/better-lock/README.md

 I have decided to not implement the following features:

 - Domain reentrancy (domains are going away)
-- Acquire multiple keys (never needed it, needs to be smarter about deadlocks anyway)
+- Acquire multiple keys (TODO)

 **NOTE:** If you want to sync multiple node instances doing the same operation, this library will not help you.
 You need something that works over network and can use a shared arbiter of who gets the lock (eg. redis).

 ### Options

+Most commonly used options are:

+- `wait_timeout`
+  How long can jobs wait in queue before timing out (ms).
+Null to disable timeout.

+- `execution_timeout`
+  How long can a job be executing before timing out (ms).
+Null to disable timeout.
+  If you do that, though, and you have a swallowed callback, the lock can remain locked permanently.

+- `queue_size`
+  Max queue size for waiting jobs.

-All available options with defaults can be seen [here](src/consts.js).
+More fiddly options with comments can be seen in [here](src/options.js).

 Options are provided when you construct a lock instance.
 Some option overrides are also available when you call `lock.acquire`, as the last argument (namely, timeouts).